Previously in this series: Owner-operators’ cash flow crisis: Borrowing outside of SBA, other debt-relief strategies

 Had Brooks set up his three-truck business in a nonrecourse arrangement with those loads, odds are the shipper’s credit would have remained decent enough to have received near-immediate payment on that $15K worth of hauling, minus the cut to the factoring company.
 Yet his familiarity with a dependable customer outweighed worries over nonpayment.

 The biggest reason, though, Brooks avoided factoring is a practice in some arrangements that has been relatively common through the years.
-Even in nominally nonrecourse arrangements, contract clauses can dictate chargebacks to the after a certain length of time spent by the factor attempting unsuccessfully to collect payment — in effect, becoming a type of recourse arrangement.
+Even in nominally nonrecourse arrangements, contract clauses can dictate chargebacks to the trucking business after a certain length of time spent by the factor attempting unsuccessfully to collect payment — in effect, becoming a type of recourse arrangement.
 Brooks noted a 45-day period he’d seen in the past, though periods such as 90 days also have been common.

 As Brooks put it, “if they don’t pay, you’ve got to pay the factoring company back” some percentage of the invoice.